Introduction

 PWAs are best likened to either native apps or web apps, existing somewhere in the middle.

 When comparing PWA to the general notion of native apps, a few discrepancies emerge.
 Most notably, PWAs are created using lighter and simpler codebases.
 Those require only web languages rather than platform-specific SDK frameworks.
-And contrary to native apps, PWAs are compatible with more than one platform.
+And contrary to native apps, they are compatible with more than one platform.
 It’s also worth noting that, unlike native mobile applications, PWAs are indexed by Google.

-PWA and Web Apps
+PWA and web apps

-PWA and Cross-Platform Apps
+PWA and cross-platform apps

 Certain details stand out for cross-platform apps when contrasted to hybrid technologies such as React Native, PhoneGap, or Flutter.
 For example, React Native is designed for building cross-platform native apps with a single codebase; however, it usually necessitates a broader skill set from your development team because it must deal with various native controls and plugins written in different languages such as Java or Objective-C (depends on the platform).